This factsheet is available for sponsorship, email email@example.com

 Fax: 020 7427 2468

 Rica (formerly Ricability), the Research Institute for Consumer Affairs, are a national research charity dedicated to providing independent information of value to disabled and older consumers.
 Their reports are based on rigorous research and provide practical information needed by disabled and older consumers.
-They have published a report on Community alarms: www.rica.org.uk/content/community-alarms
+Read their report on community alarms.

 Fax: 01625 533 021